node-class-may-2023/ComIT_Node/browserapi.md

 ```

 * In this example we use index 0 to get the first element
-* Also, HTMLCollection has an `item` method that retieves an element in a specific possition
+* Also, HTMLCollection has an `item` method that retrieves an element in a specific position
-* We can see 2 different ways of accomplish the same objective (retrive a child element)
+* We can see 2 different ways of accomplish the same objective (retrieve a child element)
 * Also we could do the same using CSS selectors and querySelector method

 * [MDN parentElement doc](https://developer.mozilla.org/en-US/docs/Web/API/Node/parentElement)